 Avonwood Primary opened its doors in September 2014 as Bournemouth’s newest primary school and the first to adopt the charter as the moral compass for all it does.
 So from their early years’ curriculum right down to the school mascot, the principles of the Earth Charter seep through everything Avonwood does.
 And it was no surprise that when the idea for this new school was conceived back in 2013 the Earth Charter would be the heartbeat of its formation.

-I approached the then UK Director of Earth Charter and asked if could we make Avonwood an official Earth Charter school and three years on we are delighted that this is where we now are – the UK’s first.
-When Avonwood children enter their purpose-built new school building one of their first sights is the Earth Charter poem which has been painted on the main wall in reception.
-Underpinning everything they do are the following core values: Treat all living beings with care; promote cultural tolerance and peace; learn about different people and religions and build democratic societies.¨
+When Avonwood children enter their purpose-built school building one of their first sights is the Earth Charter poem which has been painted on the main wall in reception.
+Underpinning everything they do are the following core values: Treat all living beings with care; promote cultural tolerance and peace; learn about different people and religions and build democratic societies.

 As part of their early years’ curriculum the children learn about different religions and festivals and their school mascot Woody takes them on a daily journey around the world to learn about different cultures.
 Acts of peace – such as being a good friend – are rewarded in weekly golden assemblies.
 The children are also getting a taste of democracy and decision making through the school council.

-“Our school logo ‘it starts with one’ is taken from the Earth Charter,” Annie added.
+The school logo ‘it starts with one‘ is taken from the Earth Charter.
 The children are learning that to make the world a better place it must all start with them.
-We begin by making them responsible for the tidiness of their own classroom, and then we broaden that to the whole school and eventually get them thinking about what they can do to make things better for their street, their town, their country and even the globe.
+They begin by making them responsible for the tidiness of their own classroom, and then this broadens that to the whole school and eventually gets them thinking about what they can do to make things better for their street, their town, their country, and even the globe.

 Watch here a video of Avonwood Primary School: